The alternative residence permit for exchange students from Canada, Australia or New Zealand

 - a valid return ticket

-- a passport photograph, not older than 6 months, that was made by an acknowledged photographer in the Netherlands
+- a passport picture, not older than 6 months, that was made by an acknowledged photographer in the Netherlands

-- a completed form called “Application for a residence permit without MVV or change to purpose of stay”.
+- a completed form called “Application for a residence permit with the purpose of residence being 'exchange' within the context of the Working Holiday Program or Working Holiday Scheme".
 You can find the appropriate form HERE.

 The instructions per page are as follows:

-PAGE 3: Complete all requested data in section 1.
+Section 4, Complete all requested data in section 4.
 You do not yet possess a V-number or a public service number (BSN), so leave those blank.
-DO NOT complete section 2 on page 4.

 Take the completed and signed form and the other required documents with you to the appointment of IND.